-In 1957, she moved to the United States, settling down in New York City where she produced a series of paintings influenced by the abstract expressionist movement.
-Switching to sculpture and installation as her primary media, Kusama became a fixture of the New York avant-garde during the early 1960s where she became associated with the pop art movement.
-Embracing the rise of the hippie counterculture of the late 1960s, Kusama came to public attention when she organized a series of happenings in which naked participants were painted with brightly colored polka dots.
-Although largely forgotten after departing the New York art scene in the early 1970s, Kusama is now acknowledged as one of the most important living artists to come out of Japan, and an important voice of the avant-garde.
+New York City, where she produced a series of paintings influenced by abstract expressionism.
+Switching to sculpture and installation as her primary media, Kusama became a fixture of the New York avant-garde during the early 1960s when she became associated with the pop art movement.
+Embracing the rise of the hippie counterculture of the late 1960s, she came to public attention when she organized a series of happenings in which naked participants were painted with brightly colored polka dots.
+Although temporarily forgotten after departing the New York art scene in the early 1970s, Kusama is now acknowledged as one of the most important living artists to come out of Japan, and an important voice of the avant-garde.

 Kusama's work is based in conceptual art and shows some attributes of feminism, minimalism, surrealism, Art Brut, pop art, and abstract expressionism, and is infused with autobiographical, psychological, and sexual content.
-Kusama is also a published novelist and poet, and has created notable work in film and fashion design.
-Major retrospectives of her work have been held at the Museum of Modern Art in 1998, the Whitney Museum in 2012, the Tate Modern in 2012, and the Hirshhorn Museum in 2017.
-In 2006, she received a Women's Caucus for Art Lifetime Achievement Award.
-In 2008, Christie's New York sold a work by her for $5.1 million, then a record for a living female artist.
-In 2015 Artsy named her one of the Top 10 Living Artists of 2015.
+Kusama is also a published novelist and poet, and has created work in film, and fashion design.
+Major retrospectives of her work have been held at the Museum of Modern Art (in 1998), the Whitney Museum and the Tate Modern (in 2012), and the Hirshhorn Museum (2017).
+In 2006, she received a Lifetime Achievement Award from the Women's Caucus for Art.
+Two years later, Christie's New York sold a work by her for $5.1 million, at the time the record price paid for a work by a living female artist.
+In 2015, the website Artsy named Kusama one of its top 10 living artists of the year.